Em is an armchair detective who falls asleep listening to true crime podcasts.

 Keyes grew up homeschooled by his mom Heidi and his dad John Jeffrey alongside his eight brothers and sisters in Colville, Washington in a rather primitive cabin where they all shared a bedroom.

-No, he didn't.
-He had a long term relationship with the mother of his daughter and later, after that relationship failed, a girlfriend who he travelled extensively with and who he was living with at the time of his 2012 arrest.
+No, he wasn't.
+He had a long term relationship with the mother of his daughter and later, after that relationship ended, a girlfriend who he travelled extensively with and who he was living with at the time of his 2012 arrest.

-What is the name of Israel Keyes' daughter and how old is she?
+What is the name of Keyes' daughter and how old is she?

-His daughter has never been named publicly and for good reason - she deserves a life outside the shadow of her father's crime(s).
+His daughter has never been named publicly and for good reason—she deserves a life outside the shadow of her father's crime(s).
 According to an Anchorage Daily News article by Michelle Theriault Boots, Keyes was expecting his first (and only known) child when he was released from the army.
-That was in 2001 so Israel Keyes' daughter is now a young adult near age 20.
+That was in 2001 so Israel Keyes' daughter is now a young adult in her twenties.

 Yes.
 There is a fantastic serialized audio production by Josh Hallmark titled "True Crime Bullsh**" in which he deep dives into the life and crimes of Israel Keyes.
 Hallmark analyzes FBI interviews with the killer, interviews psychologists and reveals exclusive info gleaned from his own private conversations with those who knew Keyes.